Murleyclasses/quiz_prep/README.md

-Create a Fork of this repository.
+Download this repository.
 The HTML/CSS files you will work on are in this folder.

 # HTML/CSS Quiz Preparation Run.
 * Text and Images are provided in the story1.html file (URL for photos are above each caption).